How to Prepare for a High Net Worth Divorce in California

 To avoid negative repercussions, it’s best to hire competent legal counsel to help them remain objective and focused throughout the divorce process.
 Couples can also benefit from professional counseling services, learning grounding techniques, and other coping skills for emotional regulation, such as:

-- Acknowledging emotion – Our natural instinct is to suppress things we don't wish to feel.
+- Acknowledging emotion – Our instinct is to suppress things we don't wish to feel.
 Acknowledging the emotion instead of blocking it allows us to retain a sense of control and plan our next steps without getting overwhelmed.

 - Practicing mindfulness – Mindfulness techniques like meditation can be highly effective for emotional regulation.
 These practices involve being present in the moment and observing one's thoughts and emotions without judgment.
 This can help individuals manage strong emotions more effectively.